controlm/ctm-python-client/README.md

 # Control-M Python Client

 Control-M Python Client is a python library to programmatically design, schedule, run, and monitor your Control-M workflows.
-The design of the Control-M Python Client is oriented towards data scientists who prefer a more programmatic approach and does not require advanced knowledge in Control-M.
+The design of the Control-M Python Client is oriented towards data scientists and developers who prefer a more programmatic approach to workflow orchestration.

 ## Getting Started